 Nanji adds: “In many cases, remodeling a home over moving and buying new has considerable economic advantages and consumers are taking advantage of this.
 Multigenerational living also is on the rise not only from economic necessity but from increasing cultural diversity where multiple generations living in one household is more common.”

 Because of the different age groups under one roof, industry manufacturers have pushed awareness of these products and they are increasingly more visible and accepted across all life stages, Suvak explains.
 “Think about kids or pregnant women trying to get in and out of the bathtub or a bath/shower.
 Why not have a healthy, universally accessible room?” he says.

 Health conditions, and not just those of aging consumers, also are an issue.
 People with broken limbs or people with weight issues may need assistance to get in and out of bathtubs or on and off toilets.
 Aging-in-place products can help individuals with special needs live better today, says Darryl Jones, regional sales manager at KWC America .

-“A universally designed home would already have grab bars and a hand shower installed in place to assist with this restricted movement loss,” he explains.
+“A universally-designed home would already have grab bars and a hand shower installed in place to assist with this restricted movement loss,” he explains.
 “Taller people may complain of their legs falling asleep when sitting on a traditional water closet.
-A comfort height or a wall-hung water closet and a heated seat provides the extra height to keep the nerve from being pinched and heat to keep the blood moving.
+A comfort height or a wall-hung water closet and a heated seat provide the extra height to keep the nerve from being pinched and heat to keep the blood moving.

 “And have you ever had to shave your legs in a bathtub?
 Why wait to add the bench?”